mpolden/nflx-proxy/README.md

 * Setup a server with an IP address in the region you want to access.
 For example a EC2 instance in a US region.

-* Start nflix-proxy and map two Netflix zones to your Amazon EC2 public IP
+* Start nflx-proxy and map two Netflix zones to your Amazon EC2 public IP
   address:

 ```